wejhe/wejhe-site/README.md

 ## Feedback

-🏗️ This website is currently under development and I sincerely value all your feedback to help improve this website further
+🏗️ This website is currently under development and your feedbacks will help improve this website further

 📝 Feedback form is accessible at [wejhe.co.id/feedback](https://wejhe.co.id/feedback)